 Romeo and Juliet laws pertain to situations where two minors become sexually intimate.
 It is not uncommon for minors to become sexually active if they are in their teenage years.
 However, you may want to think about at what point is your child at risk of breaking the law because of an age gap with their boyfriend or girlfriend.
 If your child was arrested for violating Pennsylvania’s sexual consent laws, you should consult with an experienced Philadelphia rape defense lawyer today.
 Criminal lawyer Lloyd Long understands how frightening it is to be arrested for a sexual offense and he is here for you and your family in your time of need.
 The Law Offices of Lloyd Long explain the intricacies of Pennsylvania’s Rome and Juliet laws.

-How Do Romeo and Juliet Laws Work?
+What Are Romeo and Juliet Laws in Pennsylvania?